misiektoja/spotify_monitor/docs/usage.md

 spotify_monitor <spotify_target> -i
 ```

-Inactivity emails include recent tracks from the session and their skipped status.
-The live backend also reports how long the last track played and how long the user paused during the session.
-Tracks first seen already playing or after missing observations are never marked as skipped.
+Inactivity emails list recent tracks from the session with their skipped status, how long the last track played and how long the user paused.
 Configure the number of recent songs to include via the `INACTIVE_EMAIL_RECENT_SONGS_COUNT` configuration option.

 To send an email when a listed track, playlist or album plays: